xamarin/xamarin-forms-samples/GetStarted/Tutorials/LocalDatabaseTutorial/README.md

 ---
 name: Local Database Tutorial
 description: This sample demonstrates how to use the SQLite.NET NuGet package to incorporate local database operations into a Xamarin.Forms application.
-For mo...
 topic: sample
 languages:
 - csharp